NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/complete-your-testing.md

 - your new integration is working in the production environment
 - your production configuration is set up correctly in line with the INT set up

-For letters, smoke testing will take place 24 hours before you go live with NHS Notify.
+For letters, smoke testing will take place 24 hours before you go live.
 For other message channels, it can take place on the same day that you go live.

 The output of the smoke tests will be on our test devices.
 This means you will not see the messages at this stage.